Last Updated on November 2, 2020 by Alabi M. S.

 - To conclude the lesson for the week, the teacher revises the entire lesson and links it to the following week’s lesson.

-Pupils to answer the questions.
+Pupils to another the question.